Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-Typically 2 to 3 days – with immediate mobilization after surgery.
+Usually 2 to 3 days – with immediate mobilization after the operation.

 Explanation:

-In specialized centers like the Endoprotheticum Rhein-Main under Prof. Dr. med.
-Karl Philipp Kutzner patients are individually cared for.
-On the day of the surgery, the first walking exercises begin directly after the operation, often with full weight-bearing.
+Prof. Dr. med.
+Karl Philipp Kutzner patients are cared for individually.
+Already on the day of surgery directly after the operation the first walking exercises begin, often with full load.

 🔹 When can I walk again after a short-stem hip replacement?